 UFL Championship 2026 Betting Preview: Predictions, Odds, & Best Bets

 As the United Football League kicks off its third season, online sportsbooks have already released 2026 UFL Championship odds.
-The defending champion DC Defenders open as favorites to go back-to-back, but are they really the best value on the board?
+The defending champion DC Defenders opened as second favorites to go back-to-back, but are they the best value on the board?

 In this betting preview, I’ll break down the opening odds, evaluate the top contenders, and share my early UFL Championship predictions.